Predictive and Adaptive Project Management With Frameworks, Phases, And Examples

 Predictive Project Management

 Predictive project management is a traditional approach that relies on detailed planning and forecasting to outline project scope, schedule, and budget upfront.
-It involves thorough analysis of requirements and risks, followed by sequential execution of tasks according to a predetermined plan.
+It involves a thorough analysis of requirements and risks, followed by sequential execution of tasks according to a predetermined plan.

 This method assumes that project variables are largely known and can be accurately estimated, allowing for precise scheduling and resource allocation.
 Predictive project management often utilizes techniques such as the Waterfall model or Critical Path Method (CPM) to sequence activities and monitor progress against predefined milestones.